ichuang/pyqsp/README.md

 As stated, this package can generate QSP phases in both conventions.
 The impediment to immediately freely working between both conventions is that if one wants a certain polynomial $P_x(a) = \langle 0|U_x|0\rangle$ in the $W_x$ convention, one cannot just use the phases generated for this polynomial in the $W_z$ convention.
 Instead, first the $Q_x(a)$ corresponding to $P_x(a)$ is needed to complete the full $U_x$.
 From this one can compute $P_z(a) = \langle 0|U_z|0\rangle = P_x(a) + Q_x(a)$.
 Computing the QSP phases for *this* $P_z(a)$ in the $W_z$ convention yields the desired QSP phases for $P_x(a)$ in the $W_x$ convention.

-> [!WARNING]
-> In addition to specifying the signal unitary and the signal processing phase rotations, the implicit measurement basis must also be specified.
+> :warning: In addition to specifying the signal unitary and the signal processing phase rotations, the implicit measurement basis must also be specified.
 In this codebase the default basis is $|\pm\rangle$ (i.e., the $X$ Pauli's eigenbasis), though the code also allows for the computational basis (e.g., when using `tf` optimization method to generate the phase angles).
 For information on this, see the `--measurement` option below.

 The guiding principle to take away from the discussion above is the following: the choice of circuit convention can change the conditions required of the achieved polynomial transforms (e.g., their parity, degree, boundary conditions, etc.).
 That said, the *classical* subroutines used to find good polynomial approximations remain mostly unchanged, and for most applications the restrictions on achieved functions are not crucial for performance.